 Occupational Therapist: Caitlin Doman, OTR

 Funded by: Myomo Inc.

-Status: In Progress This project is part of a multi-site study led by Stephen J. Page, PhD, The Ohio State University.
+Acknowledgement: This project is part of a multi-site study led by Stephen J. Page, PhD, The Ohio State University.

 Of the 5.7 million stroke survivors living in the U.S., the majority exhibits significant weakness in one upper extremity.
 This devastating impairment undermines performance of valued activities and diminishes quality of life.
 While many promising upper extremity rehabilitative strategies have been developed, most are only efficacious in mildly impaired individuals.
 In contrast, survivors exhibiting moderate upper extremity impairment constitute a larger proportion of the stroke population, yet exhibit little to no active movement in their paretic wrists and fingers; and limited active proximal movements.
 These diminished movement capabilities hamper participation in therapies that emphasize repetitive task practice.
 Hence, device-oriented approaches have been explored to facilitate increased movement capability in moderately to severely impaired stroke survivors.
 For example, sophisticated robotic systems have been developed to evaluate and treat patients who have sustained strokes; but the cost and complexity of these systems, as well as their size, limit their applicability in the clinical and home environments.
 A device that is compact, relatively easy to use, capable of capturing the interest of the user, and easily integrated into valued activities could potentially meet this need.